Martin Lewis: Urgent warning for savers as base rate held at 5.25%

 There are more promotional train fares available than people realise; for ultra-cheap deals, you have to know where to look and be flexible.

-Offers change all the time and include everything from Kids for a Quid on Southeastern to eight-week free first-class upgrades for expectant mothers with Greater Anglia.
+Offers change all the time and include everything from Kids for a Quid on Southeastern to free first-class upgrades for expectant mothers with Greater Anglia.

 Cashback credit cards pay you back each time you spend on them and are a great way to shave down the cost of transport, especially as some now offer boosted cashback, but ALWAYS...